-You will be compensated \$50 for the screening visit and \$100 for the leukopheresis visit.
-You will be only paid for visits you complete.
-Compensation will be given as cash or ClinCard (a debit card).
-The maximum amount of compensation for the study is \$150.
+You will be compensated \$25 for the screening visit and \$175 for the leukapheresis visit..
+Compensation will be given on a ClinCard (debit card) or as cash.
+The maximum amount of compensation for the study is \$200.
 There is no other form of compensation available such as reimbursements for parking, tokens or child care.